data-liv/data-liv/README.md

 5. Modelling predictions (SARIMA)
 6. Evaluation (RMSE and MAPE)

+The full analysis is documented in the Jupyter notebook below.
+🔗[View analysis]

 ## Formula 1 Power BI Dashboard 🏎️
 - Designed an interactive dashboard exploring Formula 1 championship data
 - Focussed on data quality, modelling and visualisation